 Will my contact information be taken?
 Yes, guest must complete a guest screening/contact tracing form upon arrival.
 Contact information will be kept for 30 days for potential COVID-19 Contact Tracing and shared only when requested by Toronto Public Health.

-Is the this a guided tour?
+Is this a guided tour?
 No, the tour is self-guided, along a 2 km trail.
 There are staff throughout to direct you along the way.